CAPTUR3D-tech/c3d-eng-challenge/README.md

 Hello!
 We're pleased to hear you're interested in joining our engineering team!

-Upon review, your submission to this challenge will become the basis of a discussion on design decisions, code, and further extensions
+Upon review, your submission to this challenge will become the basis of a discussion on design decisions, code, and further extensions.

+If any of the instructions are unclear, please feel free to reach out to us for clarification!
 ## Challenge

 Your team has been tasked with building an API for a service ordering system; For the first iteration, we need a "Shopping cart" endpoint that calculates the cost of services requested based on different requested options.